 13.03 In Central Office locations, the maximum power dissipation for open-faced, natural convection cooled mountings is limited to 120 Watts/sq. ft. per Section 4.2.3 of the NEBS standard TR-NWT-000063.
-The footprint of a standard 28-slot 23-inch HLU-319, List 2D shelf is 7.024 sq. ft.
+The footprint of a standard 14-slot 23-inch HLU-431, List 1D shelf is 7.024 sq. ft.
 Thus, the maximum bay dissipation is limited to 840 Watts.
-At 7 Watts per slot, this limits the number of occupied slots to 120 per bay.
+At 6 Watts per slot, this limits the number of occupied slots to 140 per bay.

-13.04 The thermal loading limitations, imposed when using the HLU-319, List 2D in a Controlled Environmental Vault (CEV) or other enclosures, are determined by applying the HLU-319, List 2D's power parameters to the manufacturer's requirements for each specific housing.
+13.04 The thermal loading limitations, imposed when using the HLU-431, List 1D in a Controlled Environmental Vault (CEV) or other enclosures, are determined by applying the HLU-431, List 1D's power parameters to the manufacturer's requirements for each specific housing.

-13.05 The Maximum Power Consumption is the total power that the HLU-319, List 2D consumes or draws from its -48 V shelf power source.
-This parameter is needed when the HLU-319 is remotely located to its serving CO.
+13.05 The Maximum Power Consumption is the total power that the HLU-431, List 1D consumes or draws from its -48 V shelf power source.
+This parameter is needed when the HLU-431 is remotely located to its serving CO.
 It determines the battery capacity required to maintain an 8-hour standby battery reserve for emergency situations; thus limiting the maximum number of plugs per line unit's remote enclosure.
 Use the above data to perform this analysis on a case-by-case basis.

 13.06 The Maximum Current Drain is the maximum current drawn from the shelf power supply when it is at its minimum voltage (-42.5 V).
-It determines the shelf fusing requirements.
-All HLU-319 shelves are partitioned into two equal halves, each fused at 10 amps for a total of 20 amps per shelf.
-A fully loaded shelf draws 10.5 amps worst case.
-This is within the 20 amp fuse limit.
+This determines the shelf fusing requirements.
+A fully loaded shelf draws 5.3 amps worst case, which suggests a 10 amp fuse for this application.